Shahaf-F-S/Shahaf-F-S/README.md

  - Rider (C#)

 ### I have worked (or still working) on projects like:
-  - Automatic low-memory, async, real-time cryptocurrency framework for screening, recording, and sharing data.
-Also manages high-level trade chain representations, with an arbitrage engine.
+  - Automatic low-memory, async, real-time cryptocurrency framework for screening, recording, modeling, experimenting, and sharing data.
+Also manages high-level trade chain representations, including an arbitrage engine.

   - A Socket-based networking framework in Python, for modular and asynchronous composition-based programming, enabling building large-scale servers and clients easily and efficiently, with custom callbacks, data storing, and automatic updates and transmissions of data across systems.